10 Best Things for Solo Travellers to Do on the Great Ocean Road

 8. Take a Sunset Walk at the Twelve Apostles

 There’s something special about watching the sun set over the Twelve Apostles, especially when you can take it in at your own pace.
 Nothing puts you right in the moment quite like it.
+The golden light makes it even more spectacular.

 Nothing beats a clear autumn night under a star-filled sky.
 Whether you’re in a tent, a van, or a cozy cabin, staying in a Great Ocean Road Park lets you disconnect, breathe, and fully embrace solo travel at its best.